CODE OF CONDUCT

 Conference participants are expected to respect this policy at all conference venues and conference-related social activities.

-Serious violations may result in inability to attend future conferences or ability to participate in NASIG activities.
+Serious and/or persistent violations may result in inability to attend future conferences or ability to participate in NASIG activities.
 Persons who have been expelled or denied access may appeal to the NASIG Board.

 Harassment and other code of conduct violations reduce the value of our conference for everyone.
 If you are being harassed, notice that someone else is being harassed, if someone makes you or anyone else feel unsafe or unwelcome, or if you have any other concerns, please contact a member of the Board as soon as possible.
 Board members can be identified by the flag on their badges.
 You can make a report either personally or anonymously.